shashikaruu/shashikaruu.github.io/_posts/2020-05-01-randomforest.md

 ```

-If we map it out, this is what the actual and counterfactual land tenures look like in the study region.
-We can not compare the long-run effects of each British land tenure system, by comparing villages assigned the actual tenures with villages with its counterfactual villages in the non-colonised region.
+If we map it out, this is what the actual (in the south) and counterfactual (in the north) land tenures look like in the study region.
+We can now compare the long-run effects of each British land tenure system, by comparing villages assigned the actual tenures with villages with its counterfactual villages in the non-colonised region.

 ![svg]({{ site.url }}/images/cf_institutions.jpg)

-## A novel approach ... in economics
+## It's not science fiction - it's data science

+The techniques I've used is straightforward and already well-established in the computer science literature - yet, the approach itself is not.

+As with many things in economics, the use of machine learning has yet to take a mainstream hold in the field.
+Yet, the use of these technique (in this case, leveraging off the predictive superiority of regression trees) allows us to probe into questions that we other couldn't (with our existing economics toolset)

-The approach I've used is straightforward and already well-established in the computer science literature ... yet (as with many things) it has to take a mainstream hold in economics.
-I hope this example will motivate you to venture out into other possibilities outside economics - particularly to borrow from techniques in machine learning and use to to answer questions that we otherwise couldn't, with our exiting tools in economics!
+I hope this example will motivate you to venture out into other possibilities outside economics - particularly to borrow from techniques in machine learning!